-The settings for this mode may be configured by selecting the File -> Settings (Android Studio -> Preferences on macOS) menu option followed by Editor -> Appearance in the left-hand panel.
-On the Appearance screen, enable or disable the Show parameter name hints option.
-To adjust the hint settings, click on the Configure... button, select the programming language and make any necessary adjustments.
+The settings for this mode may be configured by selecting the File-> Settings menu (Android Studio-> Preferences on macOS) option followed by Editor-> Inlay Hints-> Kotlin in the left-hand panel.
+On the resulting screen, select the Parameter Hints item from the list and enable or disable the Show parameter hints option.
+To adjust the hint settings, click on the Exclude list... link and make any necessary adjustments.